 Toss it all in a slow cooker and let it go.
 Shred it with forks or meat claws and serve!

-I have made this several times and I just can't get over how easy and flavorful it is.
-I love it in nachos, tortillas and made into flautas or taquitos.
+I have made slow cooker carnitas several times and I just can’t get over how easy and flavorful it is.
+I love it on nachos, in burritos and tacos, and I use it for flautas and taquitos.

 You are going to love it too.

 - Make sure you are using a flavorful salsa.
 I prefer the 505 Southwestern Hatch Valley Green Chile Salsa with Tomatillos, Garlic and Lime.

 Kitchen Items You Will Need

 - Slow Cooker – the slow cooker is almost my most used kitchen appliance, especially during fall/winter!
 It’s just so convenient, and lets face it, it makes comfort food taste even better!

 With love from our simple kitchen to yours.

 - 5 pounds boneless pork shoulder